sharanair29/tigerlab/README.md

 # Redis

-To start the webapp, please have a redis server runnning and check your port connection to make sure it matches with the configurations on the settings.py file under the Cache section.
+To start the webapp manually, please have a redis server runnning and check your port connection to make sure it matches with the configurations on the settings.py file under the Cache section.
 If you are on a mac you can use homebrew and run:

 brew install redis